 I worked with a big Eastern European ecommerce company (price.ua) as a Head of User Acquisition.
 My goal was to increase ROAS by 50% over 6 months.
 I understood that the key should be automatization because the website has over 3M active products.
 With a help of campaign segmentation, individual rules for each segment and smart bidding strategy that includes projected revenue from each user, we were able to increase ROAS by 80% only within 3 months.

 Solid software that captures, nurtures, and converts prospects to customers and nurtures them further to raving fans.
-Don’t get trapped listening to the siren song of picking the perfect software but focus more of your energy on creating the best strategy and workflow that will win over your customers today AND in the future.
+Don’t get trapped listening to the siren song of picking the perfect software but focus more of your energy on creating the optimal strategy and workflow that will win over your customers today AND in the future.
 Too often, we get too caught up in finding the magic software (I’ve been there...), and sure we need to select that carefully.
 But much more time needs to be spent developing and building out the lead gen/nurturing machine that focuses on your prospect’s needs.

 Longform, evergreen content fueled by SEO and email optins that generate qualified leads and nurture them using marketing automation.
 Some people talk about this, but few actually do the hard work and stick with it long-term for it to really pay off.
 Technically, this isn’t a “paid ads” strategy, but it takes a ton of time and money to do exceptionally well so I consider it “paid”.